-Apart from any books available in local libraries, the internet is now an excellent resource for information about holidays in Portugal.
-You may find the below websites and books useful.
+Many local libraries stock a selection of travel guides and books which may offer you more information.
+Apart from any books available in local libraries, the internet is now an excellent resource for information about holidays destinations.
+You may find the below websites, books and programmes useful.

 ‘The Rough Guide to Portugal’ - Mark Ellingham, John Fisher, Graham Kenyon, Mathew Hancock and Jules Brown.

 ‘Portugal - A Travellers Guide’ - Susan Loundes (Thornton Cox)